developershohel/easyparcel-shipping/readme.txt

 Make shipping a breeze with EasyParcel Shipping - Your Ultimate WooCommerce Shipping Solution!

+== Installation ==
+1. Upload the `easyparcel-shipping` folder to the `/wp-content/plugins/` directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to WooCommerce > Settings > Shipping > EasyParcel Shipping to configure the plugin settings.

 == Frequently Asked Questions ==
 **Q: How do I install the EasyParcel Shipping plugin?**
 A: You can install the EasyParcel Shipping plugin by following these simple steps: